See the Text: From Tokenization to Visual Reading: Methodology

 \subsection{Vision-centric Finetuning}

-Pretrained MLLMs demonstrate strong OCR capabilities and excel at recognizing textual content within images~\citep{yao2025efficient,lin2025parrot,liu2024ocrbench}.
+Pretrained MLLMs demonstrate strong OCR capabilities and excel at recognizing textual content within images~\cite{yao2025efficient,lin2025parrot,liu2024ocrbench,qu2026spatio}.
 However, when instructions are provided as visual-text instead of pure-text, model performance drops significantly (\cf~Table~\ref{tab:table1}).
 This indicates that, although the model can accurately read the text, it struggles to interpret it as an instruction and perform reasoning accordingly.
 This gap may be because the MLLMs are rarely exposed to visual-text instructions during pretraining, and thus fail to associate visualized text with the same instruction-following semantics as conventional text tokens.

-To address this limitation, we perform instruction tuning using LoRA layers~\citep{hu2022lora} applied to both the vision encoder and the LLM.
+To address this limitation, we perform instruction tuning using LoRA layers~\cite{hu2022lora} applied to both the vision encoder and the LLM.
 During tuning, instructions are rendered as text images, while target answers remain in textual form to compute the next-token prediction loss.
 Formally, given an instruction $I$ rendered as images $\mathcal{X}_\text{img}$ and a target response sequence $\mathbf{y} = (y_1,\dots,y_T)$, we optimize the standard autoregressive generation loss:

 where $\mathcal{X}_\text{img}$ is encoded via the vision encoder and MLP to serve as the instruction signal, and the decoder LLM generates the answer token by token.
 This training explicitly encourages the model to interpret visualized instructions correctly and generate responses that align with textual answers.
 By leveraging pretrained MLLMs, \our\ realizes a vision-centric tokenization in a lightweight and efficient manner, \textbf{eliminating the need to train from scratch}.
 Crucially, our experiments indicate that \emph{keeping the projector frozen} is essential for stable performance during instruction tuning (\cf~Table~\ref{tab:lora}), as it preserves the robust cross-modal alignment learned from large-scale pretraining.
+Beyond bridging the gap between visual-text and pure-text prompts, \our\ enables efficient multilingual representation, strong compositional reasoning, and robustness to typographical or visual perturbations (\cf~Sec.~\ref{sec:perturbation}), while preserving the original architecture and vocabulary.
+These properties underscore the advantages of our approach and motivate further exploration.